DaanDeMeyer/reproc/README.md

 ### (POSIX) Check if execve call was succesful

 reproc uses a fork-exec model to start new child processes on POSIX systems.
-A problem that occured is that reproc needs to differentiate between errors that happened before the exec call (which are errors from reproc) and errors after the exec call (which are errors from the child process itself).
-To do this we create an extra pipe in the parent procces with the `FD_CLOEXEC` flag set and write any errors before and from exec to that pipe.
-If we then read from the error pipe after forking the `read` call will either read 0 which means exec was called and the write endpoint was closed (because of the `FD_CLOEXEC` flag) or it reads a single integer (errno) which indicates an error occured before or during exec.
+After forking, some setup code is executed before the `execve` call which starts the child process.
+Errors can occur in both the setup code and the `execve` call.
+To retrieve errors that happen after forking, we create an extra pipe in the parent procces with the `FD_CLOEXEC` flag set.
+We write any errors that happen in the forked process (that is inherited by the forked process) to that pipe.
+If we then read from the error pipe after forking the `read` call will either read 0 which means exec was called and the write endpoint was closed (because of the `FD_CLOEXEC` flag) or it reads a single integer (errno) which indicates an error occured before or during the call to `execve`.

 This solution was inspired by [this](https://stackoverflow.com/a/1586277) Stack Overflow answer.